 In the second study, the findings demonstrated greater variability.
-A significant effect was observed for core goodness, aligning with our expectations.
-However, the effect size was only half as large as in the work context.
+A significant effect was observed for core goodness, aligning with our expectations: individuals who exerted low effort were perceived as less good in the care context.
+However, the effect size was only half as large as in the work context (d = 0.14 versus d = 0.30).
 No significant effects were identified for value commitment and warmth.

 One potential explanation is the presence of ceiling effects.
 Mean ratings were notably higher in the care context than in the work context (except for pay deservingness).

-This suggests that participants generally evaluated the actors more positively in the care setting, regardless of effort level.
+This suggests that participants generally evaluated the actors more positively in the care setting, regardless of effort level, which may have limited the detectability of effort based differences.
 Notably, such effects did not emerge in previous research involving effortful behaviors with moral consequences.
 Celniker et al. (2023, Study 5) examined the relationship between donation levels and the distance of a respective run in fundraising events.
 Similarly, in a study by Bigman and Tamir (2016), participants engaged in either high- or low-effort behavior (solving math puzzles) which was rewarded with charitable donations.
 This situation was described to a new set of participants, who then indicated the level of reward the previous participants deserved.
 The findings indicated higher rewards for more effortful behavior.
 A fundamental distinction between these studies and the present study was that the past behaviors were fairly neutral regarding moral value-solving puzzles or running-whereas the current behavior-helping elderly parents-can be inherently described as moral.
 Disentangling this relationship between effort and the intrinsic morality of behavior is encouraged in future research.

 In line with our expectations, the low-effort actor was perceived as more competent.
 No significant results were found for pay deservingness, mirroring the results of the work context study.
-We replicated our unexpected results regarding cooperation satisfaction:

-Participants reported greater satisfaction with the low-effort actor.
+Notably, the average proposed salary was significantly lower in the care context.
+We replicated our unexpected results regarding cooperation satisfaction: Participants reported greater satisfaction with the low-effort actor, contradicting prior studies (Celniker et al., 2023, Studies 4 & 6).

+Overall, the effort moralization effect was not fully replicated in the care context and may be limited to contexts with less inherent moral signaling.